Dominic Smith Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 8.7 K/9, which ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Orioles pitching staff ranks 19th in the league.

-- The Orioles have a 5.29 team ERA that ranks 25th across all league pitching staffs.
+- The Orioles have the 23rd-ranked team ERA among all MLB pitching staffs (4.97).

-- Orioles pitchers combine to allow 22 total home runs at a clip of 1.4 per game (to rank 20th in the league).
+- Orioles pitchers combine to rank 20th in baseball in home runs given up (22 total, 1.3 per game).

-- The Orioles are sending Kremer (0-0) to the mound for his fourth start of the season.
-He is 0-0 with a 9.49 ERA and eight strikeouts through 12 1/3 innings pitched.
+- Bradish (0-0) starts for the Orioles, his second of the season.

-- In his most recent appearance on Wednesday against the Oakland Athletics, the right-hander tossed 4 1/3 innings, giving up four earned runs while surrendering five hits.
+- In his most recent appearance -- out of the bullpen on Sunday, April 9 -- the right-hander threw 2/3 innings against the New York Yankees while surrendering hits.

-- The 27-year-old has put up an ERA of 9.49, with 5.8 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .314 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.